serenity-rs/serenity/README.md

 - **native_tls_backend**: Uses SChannel on Windows, Secure Transport on macOS, and OpenSSL on other platforms.

 Serenity offers two Voice encryption backends.
-You need to pick one to use `voice`
+You need to pick one to use `voice`.

 - **secretbox**: Uses secretbox for all platforms, a pure Rust Secretbox implementation.
-Use this if you are compiling for windows or cross-compiling
+Use this if you are compiling for windows or cross-compiling.
 - **sodiumoxide**: Uses sodiumoxide for all platforms, a wrapper around the libsodium C library.

-If multiple are selected it will use the faster implementation by default.
+If multiple are selected, Serenity will use the faster implementation by default.

 If you want all of the default features except for `cache` for example, you can